What is Inorganic Chemistry?

 Inorganic chemistry finds its high number of applications in various fields such as Biology, chemical, engineering, etc

-- It is applied in the field of medicine and also healthcare facilities
+- It is applied in the field of medicine and also in healthcare facilities.

-- The baking soda is used in the preparation of cakes and other foodstuffs
+- Baking soda is used in the preparation of cakes and other foodstuffs.

-- Many inorganic compounds are utilized in the ceramic industries as well
+- Many inorganic compounds are utilized in ceramic industries.

 - In the electrical field, it is applied to the electric circuits as silicon in the computers, etc.